List of American Girl characters: McKenna Brooks

 McKenna and her collection debuted in January 2012, revolving around a gymnastics theme.
-She is a ten-year-old girl from Seattle, Washington who is a budding gymnast but suffers from problems with school work.
+She is a ten-year-old girl from Seattle, Washington, who is a budding gymnast but suffers from problems with school work.
 McKenna is the oldest of three children, with younger twin sisters named Maisey and Mara Brooks.
 She is described as strong-willed and determined, and is determined to be an Olympic gold medalist for gymnastics.

 A television film entitled An American Girl: McKenna Shoots for the Stars was released on July 3, 2012.
 The film is also the second in the series to feature a Girl of the Year character.
 McKenna is portrayed by actress Jade Pettyjohn.

 The McKenna doll has light skin, blue eyes, and long caramel colored hair.
 She comes in a teal and gray lap-length dress with flutter sleeves and with a ponytail at the top of her head.

 Her face mold is the Josefina Montoya face mold.

 Saige Copeland

 Saige Copeland is the eleventh Girl of the Year released by American Girl in 2013, and the fourth Girl of the Year to represent an only child.
-A resident of Albuquerque, New Mexico, she has a passion for visual arts (most especially painting), and is very skilled in horseback riding like her grandmother.
+Saige is in fourth grade and lives in Albuquerque, New Mexico. she has a passion for visual arts (most especially painting), and is very skilled in horseback riding like her grandmother.

 When Saige comes back to school, she learns that there will not be a new art class.
 Saige gets upset and tries to keep up her spirits and earn a new class for the school.
 She and her friends set out on an adventure to earn their art class back.

-A film based on her stories, Saige Paints the Sky, was released on July 2, 2013 as a made-for-television film.
+A film based on her stories, Saige Paints the Sky, was released on July 2, 2013, as a made-for-television film.
 It aired on NBC on July 13, 2013.
 Saige was portrayed by actress Sidney Fullmer.
 An iOS app entitled Paint Ponies was also released to coincide with the doll's debut.

 The Saige doll has light skin, freckles across the bridge of her nose, blue eyes and loose auburn hair that comes in a braid.
 She comes in an indigo dress with a knitted/sewn geometric print belt and tan boots with belting.

 Her face mold is the Classic mold.